-A common question today centers around Gen 1 vs Gen 2 SD-WAN.
-SD-WAN is a broad term that literally stands for Software Defined Wide Area Network.
+A common question today centers around the difference between Gen 1 vs Gen 2 SD-WAN.
+Firstly, SD-WAN is a broad term that stands for Software Defined Wide Area Network.
 SD-WAN platforms are intended to guard against network downtime and allow organizations to not have dependency on any single network or internet service provider.
-Gen 2 SD-WAN is the most current evolution, and it’s truly an exciting technology we’ve been rolling out.
+Gen 2 SD-WAN is the most current evolution, and it capabilities are impressive.

 - WAN Optimization